Frederick V of Denmark: First marriage

-Louise quickly became popular both at the royal court and among the general population, due to her natural and straightforward behavior.
+Louise quickly became popular both at the royal court and among the general population, due to her natural and straightforward behavior, and her popularity also contributed to that of her husband.
 Although the marriage was arranged, the couple got along quite well, and at least during the first years, their relationship was apparently amicable.
 The couple had five children, of whom the eldest son, the heir to the throne Crown Prince Christian, did not survive infancy.
 However, Louise only partially succeeded in taming her husband's licentious behavior, and not even in the first period of the marriage did he manage to stay away from the orgies to which he had become accustomed, and continued his debauched lifestyle.
 Although Frederick came to feel high regard for his wife and always treated her with kindness, he reportedly was not in love with her.
 He continued to enjoy random liaisons with others, and during the years 1746–51, the king had a favorite mistress named Madam Hansen with whom he also had five children.
 However, Frederick felt comfortable with Louise, and she pretended not to notice his adultery.

 After the wedding, the newlyweds initially took up residence at Charlottenborg Palace, a Baroque style residence of the Danish royal family located at Copenhagen's largest square, Kongens Nytorv.
 They lived there until, in 1745, they could move into the completed Prince's Mansion, a city mansion located just across the Frederiksholm's Canal from Christiansborg Palace, which was remodeled for them by the Danish architect and royal building master Nicolai Eigtved in the new Rococo style.
-Their home quickly became the setting for a lively and entertaining court which differed greatly from the rigid and heavy etiquette that prevailed at his parent's court at Christiansborg Palace.
+Their home quickly became the setting for a lively and entertaining court which differed greatly from the rigid and heavy etiquette that prevailed at his parents' court at Christiansborg Palace.